RenanGreca/latent_ideology/README.md

 Added:

--    New parameter to play with. k let you put a threshold to the maximum interactions considered between target-sources.
+-    New parameter 'k' to play with. k lets you put a threshold to the maximum interactions considered between target-sources.
 This sometimes accelerates the formation of non-unimodal distributions.
 Essential when studying polarization.
 In practice, k let you filter out outlier or non representatives targets.

 -    'Total interaction' column added when building the adjacency matrix and setting ```detailed_target_list = True```

 Fixed:

--    Wrong filtering when applying the '$n$ distinct sources to interact with' threshold.
+-    Wrong filtering when applying the 'n distinct sources to interact with' threshold.
 It only worked when setting detailed_target_list = True.

 -    Added '.copy()' to the original input dataframe in the main functions.
 Original DataFrames were forced to change when renaming columns.
 Not anymore! (sorry 'bout that)

+### v0.0.5 (9/12/2022)

+Added:

+-    New parameter 'drop'.
+Put a list of the targets/sources you want to drop before computing the scores.

+-    Change 'detailed_target_list' to 'detailed_lists'.
+If set to True, returns two dataframes: one associated with the targets (same as before) and one associated with the sources.

+-    New parameter 'weighted_mean' in the .apply_method() function.
+Now you can choose between the classic non-weighted mean or the weighted one to compute the source's scores.

+-    Now you can return the detailed_lists (old detailed_target_list parameter) directly in the .apply_method() funciton.
+No need to run the .make_adjacency() function anymore!

+Fixed:

+-    When k was set to None, it returned an error.
+Fixed that.

 ---